pmartinolli/TRPG-CollEbXpGd/README.md

 Specialization : using the claim of a very broad field and apply it to TRPG

+## Bibliography

+Janis, Irving L. et Bert T. King, « The Influence of Role Playing on Opinion Change », The Journal of Abnormal and Social Psychology 49, no 2 (1954): 211‑18, https://doi.org/10.1037/h0056957.

 ## The purpose of this document

 Try a new display of Evidence-based claims.